liris-xr/PLUME/docs/recorder/file-format/index.md

     By using LZ4, we ensured that the compression speed would not be a limit for heavy scenes, with a compression speed of up to 780 MB/s with LZ4 versus 100 MB/s for Deflate.

-The file is composed a sequence of serialized [packed samples](#sample-packing), prefixed by their length.
+The file contains a sequence of serialized [packed samples](#sample-packing), prefixed by their length.

 ## Packed samples

 Recorded data is specified in `.proto` files.
 This file format has the advantage of being easily convertible to data structures in several languages (C#, Python, C/C++, etc).
-In practice, this means that the specification of the recorded data is decoupled from the recorder itself, and also allows for reading the resulting `.plm` files from any language of your liking, this is what we use for [PLUME Python](../../python/index.md).
+In practice, this means that the specification of the recorded data is decoupled from the recorder itself, and also allows for reading the resulting `.plm` files from any language of your liking.
+This is what we use for [PLUME Python](../../python/index.md).

 ??? example "Example of a proto file"
     A proto file is defined by a list of properties with a type, a name, and an id.
 For more information on the `.proto` file format, see the [documentation](https://protobuf.dev/programming-guides/proto3/).